-Although stress does not causeasthma, stress and asthma are definitely linked.
+Although stress doesn’t cause asthma, stress and asthma are definitely linked.
 Asthma causes stress, and stress makes it more difficult to control asthma.
-Even daily stress can make your asthma symptoms worsen.
+Even daily stress can make your asthma symptoms worse.
 Learning to change your stress response to decrease your asthma symptoms is important.
-Equally important is prioritizing your daily schedule so you allow enough time to accomplish what you need to do without feeling pressured or overwhelmed.
+It’s equally important to prioritize your daily schedule so you have enough time to get everything done without feeling pressured or overwhelmed.

 The longer breathing problems go uncontrolled, the more likely you’ll notice the signs caused by stress.
-This can make it more difficult to breathe and create even further problems, including:
+This can make it hard to breathe and could cause other problems, like:

 There’s a better way to live with asthma and prevent asthma symptoms.
 Learn all about stress and your stress response.
 Set goals to manage your stress in a way that’s healthy and not detrimental to your breathing.